 The US government knows that moving systems to the cloud brings better security, more cost savings, and faster delivery of services.
 So, taking a page from the corporate-America playbook, they overhauled their approach to cloud computing this past fall, acknowledging that the federal government should learn from and mimic the successes of the private sector.
 With this including improved data governance for hundreds of government business units.

-Please read on to find out why you, as an ITSM leader, need to address your organization’s data quality issues, including poor data quality in ITSM.
+Please read on to find out why you, and other ITSM leaders, need to address your organization’s data quality issues, including poor data quality in ITSM.

 Low-quality Data Is Bad for Business